tracychanty/inventory-replenishment-rl-agent/README.md

 ## Deployment Recommendation

 **Shadow deployment recommended.** The agent demonstrates strong performance and consistently outperforms the random baseline while matching the performance of a traditional reorder-point policy.
 However, failure analysis revealed several vulnerabilities.
 Therefore, the agent is not ready for autonomous operation but is ready for a 30-day shadow period where its recommendations are logged and compared against current operations without being executed.
-See `business_memo.docx` for the full deployment argument and governance recommendations.
+See `docs/business_memo.pdf` for the full deployment argument and governance recommendations.